atenearesearchgroup/chatgpt-uml/ModelingExamples/TemplemanLibrary.md

 ## Context

-The University of Kent Library has the following rules to regulate the processes of borrowing items from the library to dispose of them for a few days.
+The University of Kent Library has the following rules to regulate the processes of borrowing items from the library.

-* Only faculty members and undergraduate and graduate students may borrow items.
+* Only faculty members (i.e., professors) and undergraduate and graduate students may borrow items.
 * Items that can be borrowed are books and journals.
 * The Chief Librarian may temporarily suspend the loan of any item, or cancel them when they are no longer in loanable condition.
 * Loans must be requested from one of the librarians.